AnaFerreira14/IoTProject/README.md

 ### Import the necessary files

 Before we get to the main file, we need to import onto the Raspberry Pi Pico W board the 4 files that encompass the necessary certificates to connect with our Thing.
 Moreover, we must download the library for MQTT in micro-python.
 Open your micro-python editor (in this case we are using Thonny) to manage files on the Raspberry Pi Pico W and then upload the 4 files.
-Next, let's import the umqtt library onto the Raspberry Pi Pico W board.
+Next, let's import the file containing the umqtt library onto the Raspberry Pi Pico W board.
 You can find the aforementioned file in this repository by going to the lib folder that is inside the PicoW folder.
-Then, copy this file and upload it onto the lib folder in your Raspberry Pi Pico W board.
+Then, download this file (which is called `simple.py`) and upload it onto the lib folder in your Raspberry Pi Pico W board.
 This is all you need for the library.

 Now that we have the setup, let's go ahead and address the file that will contain the main code.